overdrivenpotato/enten4.1-desktop/README.md

 enten4.1
 ========

+Enten4.1-desktop is the desktop implementation of enten4.
-Rewrite of the enten4 engine.
+Uses the enten4 "entgine" engine.